giraldeau/MCAC/README.md

     make -j4
     cd ..

-If you experience troubles, you can alway destroy the `build` dir and restart the compilation from scratch
+If you experience troubles, you can always destroy the `build` dir and restart the compilation from scratch

 If you have updated your python version, you may have to remove the folder venv